staatske/learning-journal/computer-setup.md

 ## Terminal

 What is a **terminal**?

 A terminal is a text based interface on a computer system that quickly helps you navigate, without the graphic user interface.
 You can enter commands via text, and feedback will be delivered back via text.

+What is it used for?

+For right now, we are only using this to find files.

 Some **important commands**:
 - pwd - Print Working Directory - ie. Where are we currently.